pagekit/docs/getting-started/file-structure.md

       packages                // packages temporal files
       sessions                // file based user sessions
       temp                    // general temporal files
-    /.htaccess                // the Apache configuration file.
-Make sure is always there if using Apache /CHANGELOG.md             // the Pagekit changelog file
+    .htaccess                // the Apache configuration file.
+Make sure is always there if using Apache CHANGELOG.md             // the Pagekit changelog file
-    /config.php               // the Pagekit configuration file
+    config.php               // the Pagekit configuration file
-    /pagekit.db               // the database file only present if using SQLite
+    pagekit.db               // the database file only present if using SQLite